 Protein powder wasn’t always as popular as it is today.
 In fact, many bodybuilders of old never used the stuff because it wasn’t even available.
 They were still able to build great physiques.
 Steak and eggs, and meat and potatoes were staples in their diets.
-Those meals provided them with protein, healthy fats, low-glycemic carbs, and nutrients needed to build all the muscle they wanted.
+Those meals provided them with all the protein, healthy fats, unrefined carbs, and nutrients needed to build the muscle they wanted.

 For people that are looking to push their physiques well beyond genetic limitations, or for those on anabolic hormones, protein powder may have its place, but for the average person looking to be healthy, fit, and build a great physique, protein powder is completely unnecessary, and could be doing more harm than good if you’re using one with artificial ingredients.